Checking out Oxycodone vs Hydrocodone: What's the Deal?

 Reported overdose deaths (2020)19,4844,167

 Over here in the U.S., we’re tightening the screws to tackle the whole opioid mess.
-Oxycodone and hydrocodone are in the stricter Schedule II zone now, thanks to their higher risk for getting abused and causing dependence.
+Oxycodone and hydrocodone are in the stricter Schedule II and III zone now, thanks to their higher risk for getting abused and causing dependence.
 It’s a group effort – everyone, from patients to the medical pros and the bigwigs making the rules, needs to team up for using these meds responsibly and cutting down on the mess they can cause.

 Navigating the Decision-making Process